dmhendricks/wordpress-base-plugin/README.md

 ## Description

-This is a base WordPress plugin featuring namespace autoloading and integration with [https://github.com/htmlburger/carbon-fields](Carbon Fields).
+This is a base WordPress plugin featuring namespace autoloading and integration with [Carbon Fields](https://github.com/htmlburger/carbon-fields).
 It is intended to be used as a starting point for creating quick WordPress plugins.

 ## Installation